 What are the dangers of pneumonia?

-Pneumonia, when caught early can be treated to minimize the duration of symptoms, however if left untreated, can become very serious—even fatal—for some people.
+Pneumonia, when caught early, can be treated to minimize the duration of symptoms.
+However, if left untreated, can become very serious—even fatal—for some people.

-Complications can include:
+Complications of pneumonia can include:

-- Lung Abscess.
+- Lung abscess.
 When pus forms inside the cavity of a lung, this occurs.
 Antibiotics are usually used to treat this condition, but in extreme cases, drainage through a needle or surgery may be necessary.

-- Bloodstream Bacteria.
+- Bloodstream bacteria.
 When bacteria caused by pneumonia enters the bloodstream from the lungs, it can potentially cause organ failure if the infection spreads throughout the body.

-- Pleural Effusion.
+- Pleural effusion.
 If fluid becomes infected within the thin layers of tissue that act as a liner between the lungs and the chest cavity, surgery or a drainage through a chest tube may be necessary.

-- Restricted Breathing.
+- Restricted breathing.
 If your pneumonia becomes severe, you may need the aid of a hospital ventilator to get enough oxygen to your lungs as they heal.

 How soon should one seek medical attention for pneumonia?

-When any of the above pneumonia symptoms worsen or last longer than the duration of a typical cold or flu, it’s advised to call a provider for a proper diagnosis.
-Once there, they may perform blood tests, take a chest X-ray, measure the oxygen in your blood with pulse oximetry or take a fluid sample from your lungs via a sputum test.
-Additional tests such as a CT scan or pleural fluid culture draw may be encouraged for older or more severely suffering patients.
+When any of the above pneumonia symptoms worsen or last longer than the duration of a typical cold or flu, see your primary care provider for a proper diagnosis.
+Your provider may perform blood tests, take a chest X-ray, measure the oxygen in your blood with pulse oximeter, or take a fluid sample from your lungs via a sputum (mucus) test.

 Schedule an Appointment